Jack Howe (English footballer): Captaincy and transfer rumours

 Howe was appointed captain in May 1948 following Raich Carter's transfer to Hull.
 In April 1949, reports emerged suggesting that Derby were willing to release Howe, with their Scottish scout tasked to explore a potential deal with a Scottish club.
 Howe had expressed a desire to return closer to his homeland in the north of England and was reportedly interviewed by the directors of Mansfield Town for the managerial position in May 1949.
 In June 1949, he accepted the presidency of Derby Junior Football League for the upcoming season, with several fellow Derby team-mates serving on the committee.

 Several months later on 19 October, Gateshead made a formal offer to Howe for their vacant position of player-manager, along with a substantial financial proposal to Derby for his transfer.
 He was reported to be considering the offer, with Derby giving their approval if he chose to accept.
 Howe declined the offer around a week later, making his decision known after watching Huddersfield Town play Derby at the Baseball Ground, instead choosing to join Huddersfield for a reported fee of £15,000.

 Huddersfield Town

 In October 1949, Howe signed for Huddersfield Town and was described by the Huddersfield Weekly Examiner as being among the country's most experienced defenders.
 His arrival was seen as a welcome addition to the club which had been struggling defensively.
 He made his debut against West Brom the following weekend.
-In 1951, at his own request, Howe was placed on the transfer list, attracting interest from both Hartlepool United and Gateshead, who were keen to secure him as a player-manager.
+In 1951, at his own request, Howe was placed on the transfer list, attracting interest from both Hartlepools United and Gateshead, who were keen to secure him as a player-manager.
 He had previously declined an offer to join Gateshead in the same capacity before making his move to Huddersfield.